rsasaki0109/lidar_undistortion/README.md

 header-only program of 3d lidar undistortion using 9-axis imu separated from [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
-It argues that the IMU center and the LIDAR center are aligned.
+The assumption is that the IMU center and the LIDAR center are aligned.
 ## how to use
 Initialization
 ```cpp